 It is faaaaar too hot for the poor cream to stay in soft peaks and all of that, it just kind of descended all over this cute jar, but really, a big mess of chocolate and cream is my cup of coffee for sure.

-Melted chocolate, cold milk and strong coffee are your best friends here.
+Melted dark chocolate, cold milk and strong coffee are your best friends here.
 Cocoa and a little bit of very finely chopped chocolate give it some oomph and the quantities of all are pretty much adjustable to how you like it.
 Skip the coffee for a delicious chocolate shake!

 Get out your blender and let’s do this!